Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dir_Reg.md

 ---
 layout: post
 categories: posts
-title: Dirichlet Regression and Clustering in
+title: Dirichlet Regression and Clustering in R
 featured-image: /images/stan.png
 tags: [STAN, R, Bayes]
-date-string: November 2024
+date-string: January 2025
 ---

+## Dirichlet Regression and Clustering in R

 The Dirichlet distribution can be used in both regression and clustering models, especially when analyzing compositional data—data that represents proportions summing to 1, such as percentages of burden or time allocations.
 In the R programming environment, two powerful packages, **`DirichletReg`** for regression and **`dirichletprocess`** for clustering, offer versatile tools for analyzing such data through Bayesian approaches.